willroberts/duelyst.org/index.md

 You can go there, create a user, and start playing games.

+You can also download desktop clients on our [Releases](https://github.com/open-duelyst/duelyst/releases) page.

 ### Contribute to the OpenDuelyst project

 If you'd like to contribute to the project, start with the README above.